Getting

 to

 other international cards in a number of places.
-But obviously, there
+For buying things in

 are situations in which paying with plastic is not an option.
 Visitors